Election deposit: United Kingdom

 A £10,000 deposit must be paid by candidates for election to the Mayoralty of London.

 The loss of a deposit by a candidate for a major party is regarded as an embarrassment.
-The deposit has been criticised for making it difficult for smaller parties to engage in politics and the Electoral Commission has suggested scrapping them for general elections.
-However, many smaller parties from across the political spectrum participate in elections, including single issue groups and local independent candidates as well as joke and novelty parties.
+The deposit has been criticised for making it difficult for smaller parties to engage in electoral politics and the Electoral Commission has suggested scrapping them for general elections.
+However, many smaller parties from across the political spectrum participate in elections, including single-issue groups and local independent candidates as well as joke and novelty parties.
 MPs have also defended deposits as preventing abuse of the electoral system, and being used for free publicity by those who are not seriously contending the seat.

 Deposits are not required to be paid for candidates standing in council elections.